My Wish List for Apple iPhone OS 4.023 Jan 2010

 Sounds awesome doesn’t it?
 Yes, but Nuance are most of the way there so I’m using my final wish to ask that it does this on a disconnected device.
 I’m used to being in areas of limited or no data connectivity and I wish that the translation could be done on the device itself.
 Now the processing power probably isn’t up to it and there are no doubt lots of other technical issues, but if the device was trained specifically for a language using your voice then isn’t it just possible that the latest (or next) generation device might just be capable of something like this?
 Well maybe not, but we can wish….

 So that’s my list.
 The question is what would you like to see in a new iPhone OS release?
-Leave me a comment below and let me know not only which of these enhancements you would most like to see but also what other wishes for the OS you might have.
+Let me know not only which of these enhancements you would most like to see but also what other wishes for the OS you might have.